Along with international agencies and governments, Merck has played — and continues to play — a leadership role in responding to Ebola.

 Funding supported UNICEF’s efforts focusing on controlling the outbreak, reinforcing and ensuring access to essential social services and scaling up prevention and preparedness activities.

-In addition, Merck Medical Outreach Program partner MAP International shipped donated Merck products in their Medical Mission Packs to partners in Liberia and Sierra Leone to help support the health systems in both countries during the outbreak.
-Today, scientists from Merck, along with many external collaborators, remain at the forefront of the efforts to address this infectious disease.
+Merck Medical Outreach Program partner MAP International shipped donated Merck products in their Medical Mission Packs to partners in Liberia and Sierra Leone to help support the health systems in both countries during the 2014 - 2016 outbreak.